Table of Contents

 Personnel Changes and Vacancies

-- Personnel replacement should only be considered if a researcher has: 1) left their position; 2) has over-allocated their available research time and will not be able to fulfill their role in the project; or 3) is not performing satisfactorily.
+- Personnel replacement should only be considered if a researcher has: 1) left their position; 2) over-allocated their available research time and will not be able to fulfill their role in the project; or 3) is not performing satisfactorily.

 All faculty are required to submit data to the project’s reporting website, ER Core (dartreporting.org).
 Annual reports are generated using the input provided in ER Core.
 Any information not submitted to ER Core will not be reported to NSF.
 Data collected includes but is not limited to: